Gurenax/comic-culture-marketplace/README.md

 - Time boxing my all tasks was such a big challenge even though I am using an agile scrum board.

+- Test-driven development ate a lot of my project time but it ensured the integrity of the most critical parts of my app.

 - Figuring out how to do the Shopping Cart properly (i.e. When a user adds a product to his/her shopping cart, does the product become unavailable for other users? ..Or will the product be available to all users and the item just automatically gets deleted from the person's shopping cart when someone else buys it? )

 - Figuring out the proper way of implementing join tables.